Populism in Latin America: First Wave (1930s–1960s)

-Populism has been an important force in Latin American political history, where many charismatic leaders have emerged since the beginning of the 20th century, as the paramountcy of agrarian oligarchies had been dislocated by the onset of industrial capitalism, allowing for the emergence of an industrial bourgeoisie and the activation of an urban working class, causing the emergence of reformist and multi-class nationalist politics, centered on a charismatic leadership, such as Aprismo founded by Víctor Raúl Haya de la Torre, and Juan Velasco Alvarado (1968–1975) in Peru, Germán Busch (1936–1939), Gualberto Villarroel (1943–1946) and the MNR and later Juan José Torres (1970–1971) in Bolivia, the Socialist Party of Chile (before adopting a more Marxist line and distancing from APRA) and the political movements gravitating around Perón (1946–1955, 1973–1974) concentrated in the Justicialist Party in Argentina, Carlos Ibáñez del Campo's movement in Chile (1927–1931, 1952–1958), Getúlio Vargas' Brazilian Labour Party (1930–1945, 1951–1954) and Adhemar de Barros's Social Progressive Party in Brazil, Jorge Eliécer Gaitán's National Leftist Revolutionary Union and Gustavo Rojas Pinilla's National Popular Alliance (1953–1957) in Colombia, Rafael Ángel Calderón Guardia's movement (1940–1944) and José Figueres Ferrer's National Liberation Party (throughout the 1940s and 1970s) in Costa Rica, Ramón Grau's Partido Auténtico in Cuba (1933–1934, 1944–1948), Juan Bosch's Dominican Revolutionary Party (1963), Assad Bucaram's Concentration of People's Forces, and Velasco Ibarra's National Velascist Federation (throughout the 1930s to 1960s) Revolutionary Action Party in Guatemala (1944–1954), and Guillermo Rodríguez (1972–1976) in Ecuador, the Institutional Revolutionary Party under Lázaro Cárdenas (1934–1940) and under Luis Echeverría (1970–1976) in Mexico, Omar Torrijos's Democratic Revolutionary Party (1968–1981) in Panama, Rafael Franco (1936–1937) and his Febreristas in Paraguay and Democratic Action under Rómulo Betancourt (1945–1948, 1959–1964) and Carlos Andrés Pérez (1974–1979) in Venezuela.
-Which parties and movements are "national-populist" remains disputed. Óscar Osorio (1948–1956) created the Revolutionary Party of Democratic Unification in El Salvador modeled after the Mexican PRI but his regime reversed many reforms in face of a "communist threat" and Fulgencio Batista started of populist.
+Populism has been an important force in Latin American political history, where many charismatic leaders have emerged since the beginning of the 20th century, as the paramountcy of agrarian oligarchies had been dislocated by the onset of industrial capitalism, allowing for the emergence of an industrial bourgeoisie and the activation of an urban working class, causing the emergence of reformist and multi-class nationalist politics, centered on a charismatic leadership, such as Aprismo founded by Víctor Raúl Haya de la Torre, and Juan Velasco Alvarado (1968–1975) in Peru, Germán Busch (1936–1939), Gualberto Villarroel (1943–1946) and the MNR and later Juan José Torres (1970–1971) in Bolivia, the Socialist Party of Chile (before adopting a more Marxist line and distancing from APRA) and the political movements gravitating around Perón (1946–1955, 1973–1974) concentrated in the Justicialist Party in Argentina, Carlos Ibáñez del Campo's movement in Chile (1927–1931, 1952–1958), Getúlio Vargas' Brazilian Labour Party (1930–1945, 1951–1954) and Adhemar de Barros's Social Progressive Party in Brazil, Jorge Eliécer Gaitán's National Leftist Revolutionary Union and Gustavo Rojas Pinilla's National Popular Alliance (1953–1957) in Colombia, Rafael Ángel Calderón Guardia's movement (1940–1944) and José Figueres Ferrer's National Liberation Party (throughout the 1940s and 1970s) in Costa Rica, Ramón Grau's Partido Auténtico in Cuba (1933–1934, 1944–1948), Juan Bosch's Dominican Revolutionary Party (1963), Assad Bucaram's Concentration of People's Forces, Velasco Ibarra's National Velascist Federation (throughout the 1930s to 1960s) and Guillermo Rodríguez (1972–1976) in Ecuador,Revolutionary Action Party in Guatemala (1944–1954), the Institutional Revolutionary Party under Lázaro Cárdenas (1934–1940) and under Luis Echeverría (1970–1976) in Mexico, Omar Torrijos's Democratic Revolutionary Party (1968–1981) in Panama, Rafael Franco (1936–1937) and his Febreristas in Paraguay and Democratic Action under Rómulo Betancourt (1945–1948, 1959–1964) and Carlos Andrés Pérez (1974–1979) in Venezuela.
+Which parties and movements are "national-populist" remains disputed. Óscar Osorio (1948–1956) created the Revolutionary Party of Democratic Unification in El Salvador modeled after the Mexican PRI but his regime reversed many reforms in face of a "communist threat" and Fulgencio Batista started off populist.
 Ideologically, Latin American populism, with its emphasis on nation-building under an authoritarian leadership as a prerequisite for technological modernization, betrayed the earlier influence of Comtean positivism.
 Socially, for many authors—such as Brazil's Octavio Ianni—populism should be understood as the political alliance between an emerging industrial bourgeoisie and a newly organizing urban working class, in which the former accepts social reforming for the latter's sake as long as the working class remains politically subordinated to both a more or less authoritarian State and private enterprise, in a process of controlled inclusion of the "masses" into the political system, a co-opting process some Marxist authors like Brazil's Francisco Weffort ascertain was accepted by the newly urbanized working class given their lack of a previously developed class consciousness.
 Even though many of these national-populist parties or their successors like Bolivian Revolutionary Left Movement or Brazilian Democratic Labour Party joined the Socialist International they did not define themselves as socialist or social democratic but they were social-reform-oriented.
 They came to power through coup d'états presented as revolutions like the Mexican Revolution (1911–1920), Brazilian Revolution of 1930, Cuban Revolution of 1933, Paraguayan February Revolution of 1936, Bolivian Socialist Revolution of 1936, 1943 Argentine Revolution, Guatemalan Revolution (1944), Venezuelan October Revolution of 1945, Costa Rican Revolution of 1948, Salvadoran Revolution of 1948, Bolivian National Revolution of 1952, Dominican April Revolution of 1965 (failed), Peruvian Revolution of 1968 and the Panamanian Revolution of 1968.